GiorgiVartanov/ecom-app/README.md

 **This project was built as a portfolio application to showcase my skills**

-<span style="opacity: 0.6;">Credits</span>
+## Credits

-- <span style="opacity: 0.6;">Hero image - <a href="https://www.freepik.com/free-photo/gaming-setup-arrangement-high-angle_31590136.htm#from_element=cross_selling__photo" target="_blank" rel="noopener noreferrer">freepik</a></span>
+- _Hero image - <a href="https://www.freepik.com/free-photo/gaming-setup-arrangement-high-angle_31590136.htm#from_element=cross_selling__photo" target="_blank" rel="noopener noreferrer">freepik</a></span>_
-- <span style="opacity: 0.6;">Icons - <a href="https://fontawesome.com/">font awesome</a></span>
+- _Icons - <a href="https://fontawesome.com/">font awesome</a>_
-- <span style="opacity: 0.6;">Company images - Taken from an official media kits from official webpages</span>
+- _Company images - Taken from an official media kits from official webpages_
-- <span style="opacity: 0.6;">Product images - (they are just text on a gray background, created by me in gimp)</span>
+- _Product images - (they are just text on a gray background, created by me in gimp)_

 ## Notes

-<span style="opacity: 0.6;">I used simple images as a placeholders because I couldn't find consistent product images, at first I was going to take them from amazon or microcenter, but then I thought that it would probably be copyright infringement</span>
+_I used simple images (grate background, white text) as a placeholders because I couldn't find consistent product images, at first I was going to take them from amazon or microcenter, but then I thought that it would probably be copyright infringement_
-<span style="opacity: 0.6;">Company logo's are from an official media assets, and comply with usage terms (its not implied that this app is affiliated with them, and the only editing done to images is resizing)</span>
+_Company logo's are from an official media assets, and comply with usage terms (its not implied that this app is affiliated with them, and the only editing done to images is resizing)_
-<span style="opacity: 0.6;">Some pages and functionality are not yet implemented in this project, especially the Product Discounts and User/Profile Management.</span>
+_Some pages and functionality are not yet implemented in this project, especially the Product Discounts and User/Profile Management_